ayotundeakinsola/third-milestone-project/README.md

 - Job seekers would be helped through the application process.

-- Candidates can be sure they have access to more opportunities
+- Candidates can be sure they have access to more opportunities.

 - Users can have their data stored so they can be contacted for jobs at anytime.

 AR Agency is a great way to meet user needs because:

-- AR recruitment agency has access to the best talent available
+- AR recruitment agency has access to the best talent available.

 - AR recruitment agency saves time because they take care of the initial steps in the hiring process.

-- AR Recruitment agency conducts background checks on candidates, which is essential when considering potential employees
+- AR Recruitment agency conducts background checks on candidates, which is essential when considering potential employees.

 ### Business Objectives

-- Searching for specialised & executive roles
+- Searching for specialised & executive roles.

-- Fulfil both short & long term needs
+- Fulfil both short & long term needs.

 - Provide a pipeline full of talent to make business decisions.

-- Recruiting agencies are partners, not foes
+- Recruiting agencies are partners, not foes.

+Business User objectives are:

+- A well thought-out, well designed, user-friendly platform that will benefit sell the core function of AR Agency.

+- A user interface that is user friendly manage data easily, efficiently & effectively.

+- Value creation.
+Having an online presence to market AR Agency properly.

+AR AGency is a great way to meet these user needs because:

+- The data management structure has been put in place to manage data and make sure what is provided fits the needs of the database structure.

+- The listing page can only be edited by logged in users who post a job.

+- The listing page for the business user shows all their existing listings and gives them the option to view, edit or delete them from this location.

+- THe site offers the business user links and buttons to make navigation easy.

+### AR Agency Objectives

+- Provide access to key strategic skills

+- AR recruitment agency can speed up the time it takes to find a new employee

+- Offer specialist knowledge by telling you what the job market currently looks like and also also let you know how to best achieve your recruitment needs.

+## User Stories

+### Visitor Stories

  Check out the <a href="https://github.com/Eventyret/vscode-bcdn" target="_blank">README.md file at the official repo</a> for more options.